 The Gulf Coast of the United States comprises the coastal states of Texas, Louisiana, Mississippi, Alabama, and Florida.
 The lands adjacent to the Gulf of Mexico are made up of marshlands, bays, barrier islands, peninsulas, and are intersected by numerous rivers and streams that enter the gulf.
 Soils range from mineral sands to heavy organic mucks common to areas adjacent to the Mississippi river delta.
 The area contains a vast diversity of plant life adapted to freshwater, brackish, and saline marshes and mangrove swamps, as well as terrestrial species that grow on upland sites associated with coastal dunes and barrier islands.

 The information below will assist with coastal shoreline reclamation, revegetation, wildlife habitat enhancement, and phytoremediation.
 An asterisk (*) next to the species name indicates that the plant is known to be tolerant to some level of hydrocarbon pollution and may be useful for phytoremediation efforts.
 Conservation Plant Releases developed by the Plant Materials Program selected for use in this area have been proven to be adapted over specific zones around the Gulf Coast Region.
 For plant species that do not have associated conservation plant releases identified, local ecotypes are available from commercial suppliers.
 Plant Fact Sheets and Plant Guides will assist you with proper plant selection, establishment, and management.
-Utilize the technical resources towards the bottom of the page to assist with planning your restoration project and locating sources of these plant materials.
+Utilize the technical resources below to assist with planning your restoration project and locating sources of these plant materials.